-As part of that comprehensive effort, ESI will invest and conduct research in 40 public high schools that have shown promise in reversing this trend; develop and launch new high schools specifically designed to fully prepare Black and Latino young men for success in college and careers; and scale up college advising training city-wide with the goal of reach all high schools over the next two years.
+As part of that comprehensive effort, ESI works and conducts research in 40 public high schools that have shown promise in reversing this trend; develop and launch new high schools specifically designed to fully prepare Black and Latino young men for success in college and careers; and scale-up college advising training city-wide with the goal of reaching all high schools in the system.

 Since the launch of ESI, over 40 NYC public schools, their staff, and students have passionately committed to changing the narrative about Black and Latino young men.
 From May 18 - 22, ESI Week will serve as an opportunity for participants from across New York and beyond to engage and advance the conversation about improving outcomes for young men of color in this country.
 For more information about ESI Week, click here.
 To access a calendar of events, click here.